 If you share data for analysis or use without de-identifying sensitive data, the sensitive data may be leaked.

-SDDP supports built-in and custom de-identification algorithms.
+DSC supports built-in and custom de-identification algorithms.
 You can use these algorithms to de-identify sensitive data that is obtained from the production environment before you transfer the sensitive data to other environments such as the development or test environment.
-SDDP ensures that the de-identified sensitive data is usable in other environments.
+DSC ensures that the de-identified sensitive data is usable in other environments.

-- Visualized: SDDP visualizes the results of sensitive data detection.
-This allows an enterprise
+- Visualized: DSC visualizes the results of sensitive data detection.
+This allows you to obtain

-to obtain a clear view of the security status of its data assets.
+a clear view of the security status of your data assets.

 - Monitors data access and provides audit logs for you to trace anomalous activities, which reduces security risks to your data.